 This flexibility allows the Psalms to express a wide range of experience and, Kidner points out, also allows this poetry to survive translation better than a lot of other poetry.

-Another challenge I've encountered has to do with the work of understanding psalms.
+Another challenge has to do with the work of understanding poetry itself.

-Returning to Psalm 1, the wicked appear primarily to contrast with the blessed, who delight in the law of the Lord and who meditate—murmur to oneself—thereon.
+Returning to Psalm 1, the blessed delight in the law of the Lord and meditate—murmur to oneself—thereon.

 Kidner points out this reference roots the psalm not only in the Torah generally but in God's instruction and promise to Joshua: “This book of the law shall not depart out of thy mouth; but thou shalt meditate therein day and night, that thou mayest observe to do according to all that is written therein...
 Be strong and of a good courage...for the LORD thy God is with thee whithersoever thou goest.”

-We see how often the verb "is" occurs in this psalm and how descriptive the tone becomes, more matter of fact than conditional promise.
+We see how often the verb "is" occurs in this psalm and how descriptive the tone becomes.

 And he shall be like a tree planted by the rivers of water,